jdcapa/MolecularAnalysis/README.md

-cfour monitoring -- c4
+cfour monitoring – c4
 ======================

-This is a small script which allows for monitoring of a C4 SCF/MP2/CCSD/CCSD(T) geometry optimisation or a vibrational calculations.
+This is a small script which allows for monitoring of a Cfour SCF/MP2/CCSD/CCSD(T) geometry optimisation or a vibrational calculations.
 Since they usually take a while, one might use this little programme to check on a calculation.